Table of Contents[Hide][Show]

-How Do I Make Same-Day Ticket Changes with Delta?
+How to Make Same-Day Ticket Changes with Delta Airlines

 If for any reason that is your own fault, you miss your Delta Air flight, you can ask to be placed on standby as long as you are in the airport within two hours after the flight departure.
 You will most likely have to pay a fee (like the fare difference)—depending on the type of ticket you have or your level of membership in their rewards program.